fkhadra/react-toastify/README.md

 ## Documentation

-Just replace all module usage with material-react-toastify, I have made this component to be highly compatible with the docs.

-Check the [react-toastify documentation](https://fkhadra.github.io/react-toastify/introduction) to get you started !
+Here's the [documentation](https://material-react-toastify.netlify.app/introduction) to get you started !

+**I edited the original documentation to change it according to material-react-toastify

+You can also check-out the original react-toastify documentation [here](https://fkhadra.github.io/react-toastify/introduction) for further reference.

 ## Contribute